Für ein bestmögliches Web-Erlebnis verwenden Sie IE11+, Chrome, Firefox oder Safari.

 28

-• Identify performance inhibitors to help avoid future performance issues
+• Identifying performance inhibitors to prevent future issues

-• Recognize and understand how new Oracle features can change and/or support different execution plans
+• Understanding how new Oracle features can impact and support execution plans

 Aufgezeichnete